murdockfpv/murdockfpv.github.io/_posts/2021-06-06-Photogrammetry.md

 Photogrammetry takes georeferenced metadata from photos (GPS position, direction, angle of camera) and tri-angulates them with other photos in order to create a 3D model.
 Using my drone I am able to map 30 acres per hour of flight time, accurate to 2cm.

-I can provide this service for site planning/surveying, digital twin/extended reality applications, and jobsite/earthwork monitoring.
+I can provide this service for real estate mapping, surveying, site planning, jobsite monitoring and verification, and disaster remediation.
+Creating a digital terrain map (DTM) is the most comprehensive way to create an understanding of every facet of a location.
+If a tree fell through a roof, an aerial 3D scan could provide accurate and helpful information for a variety of purposes.
+Models are accurate to 2cm.
 Please inquire with any questions!